MosesChoka/alx-zero_day/0x03-git/README.md

-This is a second readme
+This is a second readme, edited.